christianrosales777/Volunteer_Availability_API/README.md

    * uuid: (11.1.0) Unique identifier for req/err logs
 * MongoDB Document database that has scalability and flexibility
 * Docker (28.3.2) Platform that help shares containers/images for others to run applications
-* Docker Compase (2.38.2) Tool that defines and runs multiple containers linking them
+* Docker Compose (2.38.2) Tool that defines and runs multiple containers linking them

 ### Instructions for Setup: